Debi Mazar

 Debi Mazar Corcos (/ˈmeɪzɑr/; born August 13, 1964) is an American actress and television personality.
-She began her career with supporting roles in Goodfellas (1990), Little Man Tate (1991), Singles (1992), and Batman Forever (1995), followed by lead roles on the legal drama series Civil Wars and L.A.
-Law.
+She began her career with supporting roles in Goodfellas (1990), Little Man Tate (1991), Singles (1992), and Batman Forever (1995), followed by lead roles on the legal drama series Civil Wars (1991–1993) and L.A.
+Law (1993–1994).
 She portrayed press agent Shauna Roberts on the HBO series Entourage.
 She starred as Maggie Amato on TV Land's Younger, and alongside her husband Gabriele Corcos in the Cooking Channel series Extra Virgin.

 Early life

-Mazar was born in Queens, New York, the daughter of Nancy and Harry Mazar (Harija Fogelmanis).
-Her father was born in German-occupied Latvia to a Jewish family.
-She had no knowledge of her father's ancestry until her twenties as he practiced Catholicism.
-Mazar's parents annulled their marriage shortly after she was born, and she spent her early life in the country in upstate New York with her mother.
+Mazar was born in Queens, New York, the daughter of Nancy and Harry Mazar.
+Her father was born Harija Fogelmanis to a Jewish family in German-occupied Latvia.
+Mazar had no knowledge of her father's ancestry until her twenties, as he practiced Catholicism.
+Mazar's parents annulled their marriage shortly after she was born, and she spent her early life with her mother in the country in upstate New York.
 As a teenager, she relocated to Long Island, where she lived with her godparents.

-Mazar left home at 15, and by 16 she was working as a VIP doorperson at the Mudd Club in New York City.
+Mazar left home at the age of 15, and by 16 she was working as a VIP doorperson at the Mudd Club in New York City.
 She then went to work at Danceteria.
 Mazar worked various odd jobs, including selling jewelry at Fiorucci with Linda Ramone and Joey Arias, and later as a dental assistant.

 In the early 1980s, Mazar was part of the downtown club scene in New York City, socializing with artists Jean-Michel Basquiat, Keith Haring, and Kenny Scharf.